marcinjahn/technology-notebook/src/docs/programming/gtk/gjs.md

 ## App Dependencies

 JS developers are used to pulling dependencies from [npm](https://www.npmjs.com/).
-The bad news is that many of tha packages there will not work, simply because they rely on Node.js APIs, which are not there in GJS.
+The bad news is that many of packages there will not work, simply because they rely on Node.js APIs, which are not there in GJS.
 However, there are also a bunch of libraries that do work, as long as they do not call any Node.js functions.